← Home

 Love's Connect

-Love's is a privately-held travel-stop chain headquartered in Oklahoma City, competing primarily with Pilot Flying J. Strong concentration along Central and Southwestern US interstates.
+Love's is a privately-held travel-stop chain headquartered in Oklahoma City, family-owned since 1964 by the Love family.
+Operates 670 locations in 42 states.
+Strong concentration along Central and Southwestern US interstates.
 The Love's Connect app combines truck-driver and four-wheeler rewards with route-planning features.
 Often includes Subway, Arby's, or Hardee's as in-store restaurants.

 Buc-ee's